john-hix/s25-Red-1/README.md

 details the available commands.
 To get started, ensure the Docker Postgres database is running, then issue `make dbmate-up`.

+## Database seed

+You must seed the database with test data by running `make db-seed`.

+Some integration tests rely on the seeded data being the database when the tests are run.

 # Python environment setup

 With Python installed on your system, complete the following: